cmu-sei/Polar/dev-container/README.md

 3. **Access `Code Server` by navigating to `http://localhost:8080` in your web browser.**

+4. [Optional if on a remote server] **Forward port via ssh:**

+    ```bash
+    ssh -L 8080:localhost:8080 user@remote-server
+    ```

+    Replace `user` with your username and `remote-server` with the IP address or hostname of the remote server.
+This command forwards port 8080 from the remote server to your local machine, allowing you to access `Code Server` running on the remote server.

 ### Why Use `Code Server` Over VSCode Dev Containers?

 - **Fewer Dependencies:**